eqasim-org/ile-de-france/docs/cases/lyon.md

-# Nantes
+# Lyon

 The pipeline makes it easy to create synthetic populations and simulations for other regions than Île-de-France.
 In any case, we recommend to first follow instructions to set up a [synthetic population for Île-de-France](../population.md) and (if desired) the [respective simulation](../simulation.md).
-The following describes the steps and additional data sets necessary to create a population and simulation for **Nantes** and its surrounding department Loire Atlantique.
+The following describes the steps and additional data sets necessary to create a population and simulation for **Lyon** and surroundings.

 ## Additional data

 ### A) Regional census data

-Nantes is not included in the census data set that is uesd for Île-de-France (*Zone A*).
-Instead, *Zone C* needs to be obtained from the [same source](https://www.insee.fr/fr/statistiques/3625223).
-Download the *dbase* version of *Zone C* and put the respective file (*FD_INDCVIZC_2015.dbf*) into the `data/rp_2015` folder.
+Lyon is not included in the census data set that is uesd for Île-de-France (*Zone A*).
+Instead, *Zone E* needs to be obtained from the [same source](https://www.insee.fr/fr/statistiques/3625223).
+Download the *dbase* version of *Zone E* and put the respective file (*FD_INDCVIZE_2015.dbf*) into the `data/rp_2015` folder.

 ### B) Address database (BD-TOPO)

 You need to download the region-specific address database.
 Go to [IGN Open data database](https://geoservices.ign.fr/documentation/diffusion/telechargement-donnees-libres.html#bd-topo), scroll down until you see *BD TOPO® Décembre 2020 Tous Thèmes par région édition Décembre 2020 format shapefile*.
 Click on the download link under
-*Pays de la Loire - R 52*.
+*Région Auvergne-Rhône-Alpes - R 84*.
 Open the downloaded archive and copy the files `ADRESSE.*` from the folder `ADDRESSES` in *shape file* format into `data/bdtopo` (overriding the data for Île-de-France if you had set up that scenario before).

 ### C) OpenStreetMap data

 Only if you plan to run a simulation (and not just generate a synthetic population), you need to obtain additional data from OpenStreetMap.
-Geofabrik provides a cut-out for the [Pays de la Loire](https://download.geofabrik.de/europe/france/pays-de-la-loire.html) region.
+Geofabrik provides a cut-out for the former [Rhône-Alpes](https://download.geofabrik.de/europe/france/rhone-alpes.html) region.
 Download the region file in *.osm.pbf* format and put the file into the folder `data/osm`.

 ### D) GTFS data